CO-269: Anesthesia Not Covered for This Procedure

-Anesthesia is not covered for this procedure under your contract.
-Appeal with medical necessity documentation if anesthesia was clinically required, or write off the adjustment.
+CO-269 means anesthesia is not covered for this procedure per the payer's policy.
+Appeal with clinical documentation showing medical necessity if the anesthesia was required.

 What Does CO-269 Mean?